joshuacrotts/micro-scheme/README.md

 ## Dependencies

 This project uses Maven, and was developed using IntelliJ.
 Though, it works with any IDE, so long as the ANTLR plugin is available.

 ## Reporting Bugs

 See the Issues Tab.

 ## Version History

 The **master** branch encompasses all changes.
 The **development** branches have in-progress additions and updates that are not yet ready for the master branch.
-There will most likely be other branches present in the future, each with the "development" prefix, and a suffix denoting its purpose with a hyphen (-).
+There will most likely be other branches present in the future, each with the " development" prefix, and a suffix denoting its purpose with a hyphen (-).